 One program the group is completing will commence September 2018.
 They are working with specific Beaujolais area teachers and schools to educate children on the process of growing grapevines, understanding the winemaking process, and responsible drinking.

 Other ideas in the making include food and wine events, and wine tasting weekends.
 But understand these ladies are Gen Xers and millennials!
 They are confident, assertive and liberal in their approach while having a strong sense of local community.
 Who knows what other types of creative enotourism and gastronomy related events will surface.

 What I do know after tasting their offerings is this: they’re producing stellar wines from Beaujolais AOC through Cru Beaujolais.

 Beaujolais is about great wines that have their secrets

-And the Beaujolais Crus, they’re 100% red from Gamay Noir ranging from full-bodied and complex to delicate, floral and aromatic, with delicious fruit and great structure.
-Most have excellent aging potential.
-They’re all great with food.
+And the Beaujolais Crus- they’re 100% Gamay Noir ranging from full-bodied and complex to delicate, floral and aromatic, with delicious fruit and great structure.
+Most have excellent aging potential and the best part- they’re great with food!

-The Beaujolais AOC is also about whites and rosés.
+Beaujolais is also about whites and rosés.
 Just a small amount and harder to find- about 4% of total wine production- Beaujolais Blanc and Rosé are worth the search!

 The five Elles Et Beaujolais wineries who attended Vinexpo produce red, and a small about of white, rosé, and sparkling wine.
 (I was particularly stuck by the Beaujolais Blanc and Rosé- stay tuned for a future post!)
-The region, which is beautiful by the way, and its wines have made many a headline.
+The region- which is beautiful- and its wines have made many a headline.
 The ladies in this group are taking those headlines mainstream.